poppyszn/AWS-Projects/serverless-url-shortener/README.md

 - `api_url` → The base URL of your API Gateway
 - `dynamodb_table_name` → The name of your URL mapping table
 - Lambda function ARNs and IAM role details

----

-Let me know if you'd like to add a frontend, custom domain, or analytics next!